oa-333/elog/README.md

 Tokens may contain justification number, where positive means justify to the left,
 and negative number means justify to the right.
 For instance: ${level:6}, ${tid:-8}.

+An extended syntax for reference token was defined for special terminal formatting escape sequences (colors and fonts).
+See

 ### Extending The Formatting Scheme